Mise en Place

 You waste less food.
 Pre-measuring means you use exactly what the recipe calls for.
 No half-chopped onion abandoned on the cutting board because time ran out.

-How to practice mise en place at home
+How do you practice mise en place at home?

 You don't need a professional kitchen or specialty equipment.
 A few small bowls, clear counter space, and a bit of intention are enough.